jokelbaf/rust-release/README.md

 # Rust Release Action

-Automatically creates and published GitHub releases for Rust projects when `Cargo.toml` version is updated.
+Automatically creates and publishes GitHub releases for Rust projects when `Cargo.toml` version is updated.
 Supports publishing to crates.io as well.

 ## Usage